 Platforms is a new site that will host platform builds for specific end-to-end solutions.
-Currently, this site only features the 16.12 release of the Enterprise Reference Platform, but we expect to post additional platform builds in teh first half of 2017.
+Currently, this site features the 16.12 release of the Enterprise Reference Platform, but we expect to post additional platform builds in the first half of 2017.

 Snapshots code shows Linaro work in progress.
 Often created on a daily basis, these are literally snapshots of work in progress that are used for testing and development.
 The code on this site may not work and should only be used by experienced engineers who know exactly what they are doing.

 LMBs are full system builds of popular open-source products set up at the request of a Linaro Core/Club Member company.